Smoke Detectors, Fire Alarms & Security Systems Services in Fort Johnson, NY (Serves the rest of Montgomery County & beyond)

 Motion sensors use passive infrared technology to detect the body heat that an intruder emits.
 Some advanced motion detection systems can distinguish from a pet to a person and can determine activity up to some feet away.
 Motion sensors can power on the lights when activated, while some can power off the lights when there is no activity in a room or area.

 Security panels communicate to all connected devices, including sirens, sensors, the central monitoring station, and the internet.
 Smart security control panels even have backup power that could last for a day in case of a power failure.

 Alarms or sirens usually automatically go off when there is a fire or an intruder; a tone is usually dedicated to other notices.
 High-tech systems can provide voice feedback to tell people what the alarm is all about.
 Some systems have a siren time-out feature that will stop the siren if it goes off accidentally.

 Doors and windows sensors

 Sensors are placed near windows, doors, and entryways to detect unwanted entry, especially during nighttime.
 A security system can be programmed to sound when a window or door has been opened in armed mode.

 These are life-saving sensors that detect different conditions in a home or establishment.
 There are smoke detectors, fire alarms, carbon monoxide detectors, gas leak and natural gas detectors, water sensors that detect leaks, freeze detectors for low temperatures, panic detectors, and fall de detectors.
 All these can be included in a home or business security system.

 Apps and systems

-Modern security systems are controlled through the central control system as well as through a mobile phone or tablet via the web.
-Apps are used to communicate to the security system; this is where the owner controls the system to his own setting.
+Modern security systems are controlled through the central control system and a mobile phone or tablet via the web.
+Apps are used to communicate with the security system; this is where the owner controls the system to his own setting.
 Apps are accessed through a secured system through biometric identification, card or proximity readers, wireless keys, and so on.